PlanesLab/q2-metnet/README.md

 	--o-xmatrix ./Xmatrix.qza
 ```

 By the selection of parameters `--p-selection` and `--p-level` we decided to map our different taxonomies to the AGREDA database, until the species level.
 At this point, the normalized activity scores can be applied to perform a PCA and classify samples.
 As shown in the **meta.tsv** file, the different clinical conditions are stored in the **Condition** column.
 Then, we can generate a PCA of our samples and all the reactions scores by the following command.
+Remember thast any **qzv** file can be displayed at [QIIME2 View](https://view.qiime2.org/).
 Below is displayed the correspondent figure.

 ```
 qiime metnet plotPCA \